MaartinBo/apiPythonMB/README.md

 `mbtest\src\configs\host_config.py `

-After that you need to install packages through the command:
+After that, you need to install packages through the command.
+I recommend using this:

-`python setup.py install`
+`pip install -e .`

+This will install the package in "editable" mode, allowing you to make changes to the code, if necessary.

 ### 5. Launch tests